hashicorp/terraform-provider-aws/website/docs/d/eks_cluster_auth.html.markdown

 ## Attributes Reference

 * `id` - Name of the cluster.
-* `token` - The token to use to authenticate with the cluster.
+* `token` - Token to use to authenticate with the cluster.